Short Sale: A Way Out From Under a Crippling Mortgage in NJ or PA

 In a typical debt situation, money is loaned with the expectation that the full amount plus interest will be repaid to the lender; therefore, loans are not taxed as income.
 However, when lenders forgive debts, the amount forgiven is not repaid and provides a benefit to borrowers.
 The amount forgiven – the benefit to the borrower – will be taxed as income for the borrower by the Internal Revenue Service (IRS).
 Lenders report the amount forgiven to the IRS on a Form 1099-C, Cancellation of Debt.

-Amid the housing crisis, the federal government realized considering debt forgiven after short sales as income would make an already precarious situation worse.
+Amid the 2007 housing crisis, the federal government realized considering debt forgiven after short sales as income would make an already precarious situation worse.
 Therefore, the Mortgage Forgiveness Debt Relief Act of 2007 was passed.
+It has since been updated in September 2019.

 The act allows for forgiven debts, up to $2 million, on short sales to be excluded from borrowers’ income tax.
 To qualify under the act, the forgiven debt had to be used to purchase or remodel the borrower’s principal residence, and the residence had to be used as security for the loan.
-Further, the act only excludes debts forgiven in calendar years 2007 – 2012.
-Debts forgiven after through short sale in 2013 will be considered income by the IRS.
+Learn More about the September 2019 updated Mortgage Forgiveness Debt Relief Act here.

 For homeowners who are struggling to meet their financial obligations, speaking to an experienced bankruptcy attorney will help you fully understand your situation and all of your options, including a short sale, for addressing your situation.
 All situations are unique and very personal; therefore, what works for one homeowner may not work for another.